ibm-cloud-docs/api-handbook/design/uris.md

 and `=` for each parameter) for a single operation SHOULD be less than 7000 bytes[^7000-you-say].

-[^7000-you-say]: The recommended maximum URI length is 8000 bytes; leaving 1000 bytes for imaginatively long fully qualified domain name and path segments, it shouldn't be impossible to craft a URI with entirely valid parameters (and no padding) that exceeds the URI length limit.
+[^7000-you-say]: The recommended maximum URI length is 8000 bytes; leaving 1000 bytes for imaginatively long fully qualified domain name and path segments, it should be impossible to craft a URI with entirely valid parameters (and no padding) that exceeds the URI length limit.
 This allows services to reliably return user-crafted collection URIs with appended pagination tokens.